 Get a Durable Table

 Tables could also be a support to your umbrella.
 So if you have a sturdy and rigid table, that could be a plus.
 However, it may sound weird to get a new table to provide “support” to the umbrella, but it’s beneficial if you can do that.

 Yeah, you should instead be proactive against the wind.
 The wind is certainly the worst enemy of your umbrella and it can cause quite some damage and create repair issues.
 So if you live in an area that often receives a lot of wind, you need to be proactive about it.

 Whenever the hint of wind appears, take no chance and close and secure your umbrella in the first place.
 Don’t let your umbrella and wind fight and be the witness of who wins – you might need to get a new umbrella if that happens.

 I know the wooden ribs give a classy look to the umbrella, but it’s not really a great thing when it comes to ensuring sturdiness.
 They could easily break apart in case of strong wind or storm.

 I recommend getting umbrellas that have ribs made of fiberglass.
 This material has elasticity, which helps to cope up with the tension caused by the wind.
 Aluminum is also an excellent material for the ribs of a patio umbrella.

 However, if you must keep the woody touch, eucalyptus wood is a good option as the skeleton of your umbrella.
-This wood is known for durability.
+This wood is known for its durability.

-Beef-Up the base
+Beef-Up the Base

 It means making the base even stronger so that it holds the umbrella firmly.
 The base is the main thing responsible for holding an umbrella, so emphasizing the base is a good idea.